 The database holds findings from research conducted over two decades, created in collaboration with over 60 contributors around the world who released their raw data for wide dissemination.
 The research team collected over 107,000 rows of data, pairing subjective ‘right-here-right-now’ comfort responses with environmental measurements relevant to thermal comfort.
 In addition to being an impressive body of collaborative data collection (the largest thermal comfort database to date), the project team strove to build resources for both industry practitioners and researchers.

 Interactive Visualization Tool

 Design practitioners and others who are more proficient in Excel or other numeric/statistical software can perform their own analyses by downloading the full database, or a subset of the data.
-The query builder enables filtering of the data on multiple criteria, including building and occupancy type, climate, demographic variables, subjective thermal comfort states, indoor thermal conditions, and many other variables.
-Results can then be downloaded in a generic comma-separated-values (csv) file.
-The Query Builder Tool is online here.
-The full database and user notes are available from this UC Berkeley hosting site.
+Research data is available including building and occupancy types, climate, demographic variables, subjective thermal comfort states, indoor thermal conditions, and many other variables.
+Users can obtain this data using the Dryad repository or the Github repo for the data and documentation.

 These tools were created to inform a diverse range of both design and research questions.
 For example, someone looking to understand comfort temperature limits when designing a mixed mode-building could use the database to inform set point control options based on field-acquired occupant comfort votes, rather than laboratory-based suggestions found within a guideline or standard.
 Or an engineer tasked with specifying elevated air velocities in offices (e.g., for fans) could use the database to analyze acceptable velocities at given air temperatures.
 The database also contains data from different building types, such as homes or schools, contexts for which guidelines are difficult to find.